khchanel/qrgo/README.md

-# GoQR: QR Code Generator & Decoder CLI Tool
+# QRGo: QR Code Generator & Decoder CLI Tool

 A simple command-line tool written in Go to generate QR codes from file or stdin input, and decode QR codes from image files.
 Output as JPEG or display in terminal.